 If you are looking for a budget priced backpacking sleeping bag, the Kelty Cosmic Down is a solid contender.
 The Kelty isn’t the best in any area like weight, warmth and size but it does everything reasonably well.

-The Kelty Cosmic is a 3 season sleeping bag and is rated at 600 fill power for a lower limit rating of 20 degrees.
+The Kelty Cosmic is a 3 season bag and is rated at 600 fill power for a lower limit rating of 20 degrees.
 I don’t think it is as warm as some of the more expensive 20 degree bags however.

 If your going to be camping in temperatures under 30 degrees I would recommend a sleeping pad or wearing extra layers to stay warm.

 The Kelty Cosmic tips the scales at 2.75 pounds which makes it one of the lightest of the the ultra-light sleeping bags and considering its warmth and price its a great deal.
 It’s appropriate for most any backpacking trip length and of course car camping.

 For the price you have to give up something and with the Kelty the shell material is not a “rip stop” fabric so it’s not as tough and durable as other bags.
 As long as you don’t abuse it and take care of the bag it will last a long time.

 The Kelty Cosmic is spacious as it slighter wider than comparable sleeping bags and as a result offers a comfortable nights sleep.

 If you don’t like the traditional “mummy” style because its lack of room, you will definitely appreciate the extra width of the Cosmic 20.